Feeling less energetic at this time of year?

 Have we seen results play out on humans?

 Take, for instance, this randomized clinical trial on 20 patients with Fibromyalgia.
 [7] Fatigue is a cornerstone symptom of Fibromyalgia, a disorder partly caused by inflammation in the brain [6].
 When red laser light (670 nm, 570 mW/cm²) was applied to various tender points such as the lower neck, base of the skull, and joints (knees, hips, and elbows), patients reported significant improvements in symptoms of fatigue, depression, anxiety, and physical impairment.
-This is a very high irradiance though, so we are not saying this could be reproducible using LED-based red light therapy - but worth checking with your doctor.
+This is a very high irradiance though using a research device not LUMEBOX, so we are not saying this could be reproducible using LED-based red light therapy - but worth checking with your doctor.

 Combatting The Lesser-Known Energy Zappers Using Red Light